17kaushalsingh/YOLOv5-Object-Detection-Tool/README/YoloApplicationUI.md

 The `YoloApplicationUI` class provides a comprehensive UI component creation and management system for the YOLO Object Detection application.
 It encapsulates the creation, configuration, and organization of UI elements into logical groups, making the main application code cleaner and more maintainable.

 This utility class follows a modular design pattern where different aspects of the UI are handled by separate methods, each responsible for initializing a specific group of related UI components.
-The components created include group boxes, labels, combo boxes, text boxes, buttons, checkboxes, and picture boxes for image display.
+The components created include group boxes, labels, combo boxes, text boxes, buttons, and picture boxes for image display.

 ## Key Components